 At the time, we were cautiously optimistic.
 However, with Android 10 Q in hand, we can confirm that Dark Mode is finally here!

 In the final release, the option should be under the "Display" menu in Settings.
 Here, you'll find the new " Dark Theme" toggle, which you can enable or disable.
+Once activated, all apps will launch in dark mode as long as they enable the theme.
+Even the boot animation will change to a black background from the typically white on Pixel devices.

 One difference is that dark mode appears to vary depending on the panel used by the display.
 For example, the background of Settings on the Pixel 3 is black while on the Essential PH-1 it's gray.
 The former uses an OLED panel while the latter uses an LCD, which can not produce a pure black image.